jonot-cyber/pitcher/README.md

   - Bold
   - Italics
   - Code
+  - Nested bulleted lists that don't work!
 - The horror!

 # The Horror

-While the code as it is fits my needs just fine, it isn't the cleanest.
+While the code as it is fits my needs just fine(ish), it isn't the cleanest.
 There are a lot of hacks that rely on how permissive browsers are with HTML errors, and some other hacks just to get around doing work.

 # Keybinds